 Title tags and Meta descriptions

-This is one area where Yoast really shines.
+This is one of those areaa where Yoast really shines.
 With this plugin installed, your posts (and pages) will now have a Yoast section where you can add your title tag and meta description.

 This is your chance to hook your readers.
 Keywords in your description won’t help you rank higher but it does help to reinforce that the reader will find what there searching.
 You also want to use this to section as a mini advertisement.
-If you’re a local business, place your phone number in here as some searchers may be convinced to call based on your search result, and the less clicks the better.
+If you’re a local business, place your phone number in here as some searchers may be convinced to call based on your search result.

 As site speed appears to become a bigger ranking factor, WordPress site owners appear insist on becoming more insistent on uploading insanely large images that take forever to load.
 This is not a good combination.
 I suggest not uploading images larger than they need to be.
-If your post or page has a content area of 800 pixels, don’t upload an image for that page or post that’s 4,000 pixels in width.
+If your post or page has a content area that is 800 pixels wide, don’t upload an image for that page or post that’s 4,000 pixels in width (WordPress will resize it appearance-wise, but the file size will remain the same).
 Resize the image before uploading.
 Also, make sure to optimize the image both by reducing the file size as well as adding EXIF meta data.

 WP Smush is perhaps the best plugin for reducing the size of your images in bulk.
 And while I’m a fan of the plugin, I have noticed that it strips EXIF/meta data upon upload so I’ve developed a process around this.